Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Introduction

-In this paper, we are mainly interested in the Alexandrov's theorem for capillary hypersurfaces in the half-space $\mfR^{n+1}_+=\{x\in\mfR^{n+1}:\left<x,E_{n+1}\right>>0\}$.
-The study of capillary surfaces can be dated back to Thomas Young, who studied the equilibrium state of liquid fluids in 1805.
-It was he who ﬁrst introduced the notion of mean curvature and the boundary contact angle condition of capillarity, the so-called \textit{Young’s law}.
-The problem was then reintroduced and reformulated by Laplace and Gauß later.
-For the long history of the study of capillary surfaces, we refer to the monograph \cite{Finn86} and also \cite{Mag12}*{Chapter 1} for an overview.
-A well-known result in this aspect is the classical isoperimetric capillarity problem in the half-space, see \cite{Mag12}*{Theorem 19.21}, with the quantitative version recently shown by Pascale-Pozzetta in \cite{PP24}.
+Our main focus of the paper is the Alexandrov's theorem for capillary hypersurfaces in the half-space $\mfR^{n+1}_+=\{x\in\mfR^{n+1}:\left<x,E_{n+1}\right>>0\}$.
+For the long history of the study of capillary surfaces, we refer to the monograph \cite{Finn86} and also \cite{Mag12}*{Chapter 19} for an overview.
+A well-known result is the classical \textit{isoperimetric capillarity problem} in the half-space, see e.g., \cite{Mag12}*{Theorem 19.21}, with the quantitative version recently shown by Pascale-Pozzetta in \cite{PP24}.

-Throughout the paper, we use the terminology $\theta$-capillary hypersurfaces in the half-space to refer to embedded, compact, $C^2$-hypersurfaces that are supported on $\p\mfR^{n+1}_+$ and intersecting $\p\mfR^{n+1}_+$ with a fixed contact angle $\theta\in(0,\pi)$.
+Throughout the paper, we use the terminology \textit{$\theta$-capillary hypersurfaces} in the half-space to refer to embedded, compact, $C^2$-hypersurfaces that are supported on $\p\mfR^{n+1}_+$ and intersecting $\p\mfR^{n+1}_+$ with a fixed contact angle $\theta\in(0,\pi)$.
 The Alexandrov's theorem for capillary hypersurfaces in the half-space states that:

 The first proof of this result goes back to \cite{Wente80}, in which the moving plane method together with Serrin's boundary point lemma \cite{Serrin71} is used by Wente to show the axially symmetric of $\S$ with respect to some vertical direction of $\p\mfR^{n+1}_+$.
-Recently, we reprove the Alexandrov's theorem by using the so-called integral method initiated by Ros \cite{Ros87} in \cite{JXZ23} and by using the Montiel-Ros-type argument \cite{MR91} in \cite{JWXZ22-B}.
-The intermediate step of both approaches is establishing the Heinzt-Karcher-type inequalities for mean convex capillary hypersurfaces.
+Recently, joint with Wang-Xia we reprove the Alexandrov-type theorem by using the so-called \textit{integral method} initiated by Ros \cite{Ros87} in \cite{JXZ23}; and by using the Montiel-Ros-type argument \cite{MR91} in \cite{JWXZ22-B}.
+The intermediate step of both approaches is establishing the \textit{Heintze-Karcher-type inequalities} for mean convex capillary hypersurfaces.
 The former approach is based on the study of a specific torsion potential problem on $\Om\subset\mfR^{n+1}_+$, a bounded domain that is adhering to $\p\mfR^{n+1}_+$, whose relative boundary $\S=\overline{\p\Om\cap\mfR^{n+1}_+}$ is a $\theta$-capillary hypersurface.
-Precisely, in \cite{JXZ23} we consider the solution to the following mixed boundary elliptic equation: \eq{
+Precisely, in \cite{JXZ23} the solution to the following mixed boundary elliptic equation is considered: \eq{